 TOWARDS A NON-EQUILIBRIUM BIODIVERSITY THEORY

-Communities have momentum and exhibit temporally lagged dynamics.
-Much work in ecology assumes that traits and species distributions are at equilibrium and are optimally matched to environment.
+Ecological systems have momentum and exhibit temporally lagged dynamics.
+Much work in ecology assumes that biodiversiy (species, traits, communities, or entire ecosystems) are at equilibrium and are optimally matched to the observed environment.
 However, empirical evidence suggest that species and communities rarely follow equilibrium dynamics theory.
 This discrepancy between the conceptual foundation of many predictive models and observed community dynamics casts doubts on our ability to successfully predict future biodiversity dynamics.
 By developing conceptual/methodological frameworks to quantify different forms of non-equilibrium dynamics, and by taking advantage of datasets that extend across large spatial and temporal scales, i want to build on current efforts and recent advances in order to develop a non-equilibrium biodiversity theory.
+The first steps is to work on the unification of disequilibrium concepts accross fields of ecology science.

 Macroecology and conservation biogeography have mainly investigated the concept of diversity through species richness (alpha diversity).
 The concept of similarity (beta diversity) has also been studied, but we are still lacking of empirical evidences to assess the forcing and process driving its spatial and temporal dynamics.
 While species richness has been shown decrease or increase depending on the spatial scale considered, betadiversity is decreasing at almost all spatial scales globally.
 This so-called biotic homogenization therefore appears as one of the most important consequences of global changes on biodiversity.
 However, little is known about its scale dependency, the susceptibility of different taxa or its predominant drivers.
 In the context of biotic homogenization driven by complex and under-studied factors, I want to investigate large-scale changes and the nature of temporal dynamics of taxonomic and functional betadiversity.